aarddict/tools/doc/aardtools.rst

 neither tools is installed) article ends up with raw math markup.

 .. note::
-   This applies to HTML article format, which is what aardtools 0.8.0 uses for Wikipedia by default.
-Articles in older JSON format do not support math rendering.
+   This applies to HTML article format (:term:`aar-HTML`), which is what aardtools 0.8.0 uses for Wikipedia by default.
+Articles in older JSON format (:term:`aar-JSON`) do not support math rendering.

 .. warning::
-   aarddict 0.7.x can't render HTML articles, will show raw HTML.
+   aarddict 0.7.x can't render :term:`aar-HTML` articles, will show raw HTML.

 Installation
 ------------